FAQ

 Can I self-host Firezone?

 Firezone uses a split control plane and data plane architecture to allow for things like key distribution, user authentication, and policy enforcement to happen out-of-band with the hot data paths.
-The data plane components such as the Clients and Gateway are specifically designed to be self-hosted, but the control plane, due to its complexity, security, and persistence requirements, is not.
+The data plane components such as the Clients and Gateway are specifically designed to be self-hosted, but the control plane, due to its reliability, security, and persistence requirements, is not.

 How do I get Firezone on an end-user device?